 When you buy a book or film, you’re spending money, and investing time, to experience a story.
-Ending the first installment of a series on a cliffhanger is placing a massive assumption on your audience that they’ll be willing to return, especially when you haven’t yet demonstrated you’re able to tell a complete story, and charged them to get part of a story without their consent.
+Ending the first instalment of a series on a cliffhanger is placing a massive assumption on your audience that they’ll be willing to return, especially when you haven’t yet demonstrated you’re able to tell a complete story and charged them to get part of a story without their consent.

 If no more books were ever written, you’ve still experienced a complete story, but it’s drawing you in to read on to find out if he’ll come back and what happens when he does.
 If she’d ended the book before Harry had faced Quirrell and Voldemort, then the first book would have been far less enjoyable, and nobody would have known if it was worth coming back for more.

 Mistakes I Made

 When I first started writing I had a lot to learn, which is why I was writing for years before a book came out.
 And this specific lesson is one I had to be taught.